SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ## Additional requirements for the embedded HTML browser

 A couple of the applications of Simulator Controller display various charts and graphs using the Google chart library in an embedded web browser.
-This web browser, which is part of Windows must be configured for a given application using a setting in the Windows Registry.
-In most cases, this setting can be configured automatically by the given application, but in rare cases, admin privileges are required to insert the required key in the registry.
-If you encounter an error, that the Google library can not be loaded, you must run this application once using administrator privileges.
-This applies to "Race Reports", "Strategy Workbench", "Race Center" and "Setup Advisor".
+This web browser, which is part of Windows, must be configured for a given application using a setting in the Windows Registry.
+In most cases, this setting can be configured automatically by the given application, but in rare cases, admin privileges are required to insert the corresponding key in the registry.
+If you encounter an error that the Google library can not be loaded, you must run the application in question once using administrator privileges.
+This currently applies to "Race Reports", "Strategy Workbench", "Race Center" and "Setup Advisor".

 ## Special steps for *Assetto Corsa Compeitizione* and *RaceRoom Racinng Experience*